ApolloAuto/apollo/modules/perception/README.md

 The HM object tracker is designed to track obstacles detected by the segmentation step.
-In general, it forms and updates track lists by associating current detections with existing track lists, deletes the old track lists if it no longer persists, and spawns new track lists if it identifies new detections.
+In general, it forms and updates track lists by associating current detections with existing track lists, deletes the old track lists if it no longer persists, and spawns new track lists if new detections are identified.
 The motion state of the updated track lists will be estimated after association.
-In HM object track, the Hungarian algorithm is used for detection-to-track association, and a Robust Kalman Filter is adopted for motion and velocity estimation.
+In HM object tracker, the Hungarian algorithm is used for detection-to-track association, and a Robust Kalman Filter is adopted for motion estimation.

 ### Detection-to-Track Association